-Average full coverage premiums vary from city to city due to differing costs of living, car repair costs, traffic statistics and weather conditions.
+Average full coverage premiums vary from city to city due to differing costs of living, car repair expenses, accident data and weather conditions.
 Below are the average full coverage premiums for various Louisiana cities.

 |City||Average annual full coverage premium||Average monthly full coverage premium|